acg/alangrow.com/content/blog/slippery-device-names.html.md

 lrwxrwxrwx 1 root root 7 Dec  9 14:34 xvdg -> nvme2n1
 ```

-These resemble the old disk device names on my C3 instances.
-In the end, I didn't need to modify any scripts or config that relied on the presence of specific `xvd*` devices!
+These match the old disk device names on my C3 instances.
+All my scripts and config files that reference specific `xvd*` names?
+In the end, not a single one needed changing for the C3 -> C5 upgrade!

 Finally, here's the `ebsnvme-namer` script: